Skip to main content

 • Research does not involve any personal, sensitive or incriminating topics or questions which could place participants at risk and does not manipulate behaviour of participants beyond the range of “normal” classroom activity or daily life.

-• Research does not involve physically invasive contact with the research
+• Research does not involve physically invasive contact with the research participants.

-• Research does not involve
+• Research does not involve deception.

 • Research participation incentives should not be so large or attractive as to encourage reckless disregard of risks or result in undue inducement.

-• Ensure that permission is obtained for research conducted at other institutions/entities
+• Ensure that permission is obtained for research conducted at other institutions/entities.

-• Safeguard the privacy and confidentiality of the participants
+• Safeguard the privacy and confidentiality of the participants.

-• Ensure that data will be anonymized and confidential
+• Ensure that data will be anonymized and confidential.

-• Ensure that results will be disseminated or shared within the course context exclusively
+• Ensure that results will be disseminated or shared within the course context exclusively.

-• Ensure the proposed project will not be used for the purpose of the faculty’s own research project
+• Ensure the proposed project will not be used for the purpose of the faculty’s own research project.

-• Communicate any changes to the research project, timelines, adverse or unanticipated events, and other ethical implications to the REC as soon as possible
+• Communicate any changes to the research project, timelines, adverse or unanticipated events, and other ethical implications to the REC as soon as possible.

 Student Responsibilities

-• Complete and submit the Student Application Form to their faculty for review and approval by the deadline provided, including all required supporting documentation (e.g., consent letter and forms, recruitment correspondence, and research instruments such as surveys, test, questionnaires, etc.)
+• Complete and submit the Student Application Form to their faculty for review and approval by the deadline provided, including all required supporting documentation (e.g., consent letter and forms, recruitment correspondence, and research instruments such as surveys, test, questionnaires, etc.).

-• Complete and submit the TCPS 2: Core-2022 Tutorial certificate for all team members
+• Complete and submit the TCPS 2: Core-2022 Tutorial certificate for all team members.

-• Ensure that all research activities are conducted with the highest ethical standards
+• Ensure that all research activities are conducted with the highest ethical standards.

-• Obtain permission from all outside agencies that will be involved in the study (e.g., companies, community agencies, School Districts, Hospital, Indigenous Governments, etc.) prior to undertaking the research
+• Obtain permission from all outside agencies that will be involved in the study (e.g., companies, community agencies, School Districts, Hospital, Indigenous Governments, etc.) prior to undertaking the research.

-• Seek advice and guidance from their faculty, ask questions, or communicate concerns
+• Seek advice and guidance from their faculty, ask questions, or communicate concerns.

 The above lists do not anticipate all possible situations.
 If unsure about a particular student project or procedure, please contact research@cambriancollege.ca.